timptner/farafmb/README.md

 ## Installation

+### Development

+To develop in a local environment it is best to use [Docker](https://www.docker.com/) since we use a containerized setup in production.
+Follow the steps below to set up your dev environment.

+1. Create a copy of `.env.example` and name it `.env`.
+Fill out all empty values and uncomment the last line.
+2. Create a copy of `docker-compose.override.yaml.example` and name it `docker-compose.override.yaml`.

+Start your local set up via `docker compose up`.
+If you run the startup command for the first time on a new machine you will need to migrate the database.
+Therefor you can execute typical django commands (like `python manage.py migrate`) with `docker compose exec farafmb <command>`.
+If you need an interactive shell from inside the container you can run `docker compose exec farafmb bash`.

+### Production

 It's strongly recommended to read the [documentation](https://docs.djangoproject.com/en/dev/) for Django!
 The following instructions are focused on a local installation to set up a development environment.
 Installation in a production environment should be handled by an advanced or professional sys-admin.